Virtual Accounting

 Limited Room for Growth

-The Composition Scheme is built around the idea of small taxpayers, and the advantages it offers are limited to your turnover.
-In case your annual sales go beyond ₹1.5 crore (for goods) or ₹50 lakh (for services), you are required to move to the regular GST regime.
-This implies new filing requisites, record keeping, and system upgrades all at the halfway point.
+The Composition Scheme is built around the idea of small taxpayers, and the advantages it offers are tied to your turnover.
+If your annual sales go beyond ₹1.5 crore (for goods) or ₹50 lakh (for services), you are required to move to the regular GST regime.

 Lower Credibility in B2B Markets